Provide input on the bay scallop season and fishery at MyFWC.com/SaltwaterComments

 Bay scallops may only be harvested in state waters from the following zones:

 It is illegal to possess bay scallops on waters outside open harvest areas or during the closed season.
 It is also illegal to land scallops outside open harvest areas.
-For example, it would be legal to take scallops from waters off the Hernando County coast, but it would be illegal to dock your boat in Pasco County with the scallop catch onboard.
-It would also be illegal to transport scallops harvested in zone 2 across zone 3 waters prior to the July 1 zone 3 season opening.
+For example, it would be legal to take scallops from waters off the Hernando County coast, but it would be illegal to dock your boat in Pasco County with the scallop catch onboard when waters off Pasco are closed.

 Commercial harvest prohibited.